CinkerZX/CS-61BL/skeleton-su20/proj2/Readme.md

     add // create the corresponding blobs; add an empty file with the name of 'sha1(blob)' into /staged for addition; commit // construct the commit, accept the string text (messsage), update the pointers remove // create the corresponding blobs; add an empty file with the name of 'sha1(blob)' into /staged for removal ;

-    $$ to do $$ global-log // Like log, except displays information about all commits ever made. *java gitlet.Main global-log*
-    $$ to do $$ find //Prints out the ids of all commits that have the given commit
+    global-log // print out all the commits find // find(Args)

     $$ to do $$ status // Check the tracked files(folder) change
     $$ to do $$ branch // Creates a new branch with the given name *java gitlet.Main branch [branch name]*
     $$ to do $$ rm-branch // Remove branch